john-science/python_for_scientists/classes/08_taking_the_next_step/problem_set_1_solutions.md

 ### Naming Things - Solution (Reformatted Code)

 Class names should be `CamelCase`.
-Function and Method names should be `underscore_case`.
+Function and Method names should be `snake_case`.
-Variable and Attribute names should be `underscore_case`.
+Variable and Attribute names should be `snake_case`.

     class ParallelUniverse: